Bruce Furniss: University of Southern California (Los Angeles, CA)

+1976 Olympics (Montreal, Quebec, Canada)

 Furniss was a member of the 1976 U.S. Olympic men's swimming team, which was coached by three American swimming giants, Indiana University's Doc Counsilman, Santa Clara Swim Club's George Haines, and the University of Alabama's Don Gambril, all International Swimming Hall of Fame Coaches.
-The 1976 U.S. Olympic Men's Swim Team is regarded by most sports historians as the most dominating Olympic sports team ever assembled, winning 12 of 13 (92%) possible gold medals and 27 of 35 (77%) possible total medals.
-Furniss won Olympic gold in the 200-meter freestyle, (one of three Americans to ever win this Olympic event; Mark Spitz in 1972 and Michael Phelps in 2008 being the other two), and the 4×200-meter freestyle relay, setting world records in each event.
+The 1976 U.S. Olympic Men's Swim Team dominated, winning 12 of 13 (92%) possible gold medals and 27 of 35 (77%) possible total medals.
+Furniss won Olympic gold in the 200-meter freestyle, (one of three Americans to win this Olympic event; Mark Spitz in 1972 and Michael Phelps in 2008 being the other two), and the 4×200-meter freestyle relay, setting world records in each event.
 On July 19, 1976, the second day of the 1976 Olympic swimming program, Furniss won the 200-meter freestyle with a winning time of 1:50.29, leading an American sweep finishing ahead of fellow Americans John Naber (silver) and Jim Montgomery (bronze).
 Two days later, on July 21, 1976, he teamed up with Naber, Montgomery and Mike Bruner on the 4×200-meter freestyle relay with a winning time of 7:23.22.
-On that relay, Furniss, who swam the second leg, became the first person ever to break the 1:50 second barrier, splitting 1:49.56 (53.77/55.79).
+On that relay, Furniss, who swam the second leg, became the first person to break the 1:50 second barrier, splitting 1:49.56 (53.77/55.79).

-World championships
+1975 & 1978 World championships

 Furniss also garnered two gold and two silver medals in the 1975 World Aquatics Championships in Cali, Colombia and 1978 World Aquatics Championships in West Berlin.

 World records

-As a 7-year-old in 1964, Furniss was inspired by the four gold medal performance of American swimmer Don Schollander, who broke the 200-meter freestyle world record ten times during his career.
-Eleven years later, Furniss became the twelfth of fourteen Americans in history to break the 200-meter freestyle world record.
-During his career he broke the 200-meter freestyle world record four different times, which included breaking the world record twice on the same day (June 18, 1975).
-Furniss laid claim to the 200-meter freestyle world record from 1975 to 1979.
+As a 7-year-old in 1964, Furniss was inspired by the four gold medal performance of American swimmer Don Schollander, who broke the 200-meter freestyle world record eleven times during his career.
+Twelve years later, Furniss became the twelfth of fourteen Americans in history to break the 200-meter freestyle world record.
+During his career he broke the 200-meter freestyle world record four different times.
+At the 1975 World Swimming Championships team trials in the Belmont Plaza pool in Long Beach, CA, Furniss accomplished the rare feat of breaking the 200-meter freestyle world record twice on the same day (June 18, 1975).
+Later that same summer, Furniss would break the world record in the event for the third time at the 1975 AAU Senior National Outdoor Championships in Kansas City, KS.
+His fourth crack of the event’s world mark occurred in the 1976 Men's 200-meter Freestyle Olympic Final.

+Furniss also broke the world record in the Men's 200-meter individual medley at the 1975 AAU Senior National Outdoor Championships in Kansas City, KS.
+He laid claim to the 200-meter freestyle world record from 1975 to 1979 and the 200-meter individual medley world record from 1975 to 1977.
+In total Furniss either broke or was on relay teams that broke ten world records in four different events over a three year period.